Tushar2001bbdu/AI-Recipee-Generator/README.md

-# AI-Recipee-Generator
-An AI Recipee Generator developed using python
+# AI Recipe Generator 🍳

+This project suggests recipes based on user ingredients using Python and spaCy.

+## Features
+- Extracts ingredients from user input
+- Matches with predefined recipes
+- Simple rule-based AI behavior